f5se/bigip-gatewayapi-docs/docs/quick-start/index.md

 #- "2021:118:2:2::/64"
 ```

-The mac address can be obtained using the tmsh command on BIG-IP:
+The mac address can be obtained using the TMSH command on BIG-IP:

 `$ show net tunnels tunnel fl-tunnel all-properties`

 `$ show net tunnels tunnel fl-tunnel6 all-properties`

-Put the above into the bigip1.yaml file and execute the file contents using the `kubectl apply -f bigip1.yaml` command.
+Execute `kubectl apply -f bigip1.yaml` command to create the above virtual node.

 ### In Calico mode

+In calico mode, we need to peer BIG-IP(s) as the BGP neighbors of Kubernetes nodes.

-On Kubernetes master node, run the command to get `calicoctl` command line:
+So, on master node, run the command to get `calicoctl` command line:

 ```shell
 $ curl -O -L https://github.com/projectcalico/calicoctl/releases/download/v3.10.0/calicoctl`